Q:

 5. selection basis

-if the goal is to regulate soil pH and promote ion uptake, potassium citrate is a more suitable choice.
-If the goal is to improve production efficiency and stability, potassium chloride is more suitable for industrial applications.
+if the goal is to regulate soil systems pH and promote ion uptake, potassium citrate is a greater suitable choice.
+If the goal is to enhance production efficiency and stability, potassium chloride is greater suitable to manufacturing applications.

-in acidic soil, the acidic characteristics of potassium citrate can better regulate the soil environment.
-In neutral or alkaline soil, the stability of potassium chloride is more suitable for use.
+in acidic soil systems, the acidic characteristics of potassium citrate is able to better regulate the soil systems ecological stability.
+In neutral or alkaline soil systems, the stability of potassium chloride is greater suitable to consumption.

-if the nitrogen content in the soil is high, potassium citrate can effectively balance nutrients and prevent excess nutrient.
-If the nitrogen content is low, potassium chloride can provide stable potassium fertilizer.
+if the nitrogen content in the soil systems is high, potassium citrate is able to efficiently stability nutrients and prevent excess nutrient.
+If the nitrogen content is low, potassium chloride is able to provide stable potassium fertilizer.

 potassium chloride should be stored in a cool and dry place, away from sunlight and high temperatures.
-Potassium citrate also needs to be stored in a cool, dry place, but its acidic nature may make it more sensitive to the environment.
+Potassium citrate also needs to be stored in a cool, dry place, however its acidic environment might make it greater vulnerable to the ecological stability.

-potassium chloride is suitable for plastic or paper packaging to prevent deliquescence.
-Potassium citrate may be more suitable for glass packaging due to its strong acidity to prevent decomposition caused by external factors.
+potassium chloride is suitable to plastic or paper packaging to prevent deliquescence.
+Potassium citrate might be greater suitable to glass packaging due to its strong acidity to prevent decomposition caused by external factors.

 7. FAQ